 Course Modalities and Instructional Activities

-Some undergraduate, graduate, and professional programs may have clinical placements, fieldwork, or practicum assignments at clinics, schools, hospitals, or other APU-approved organizations that meet specific degree program and/or certification requirements.
-Such placements and assignments may need to be completed within the geographic vicinity of Azusa Pacific University’s main campus or regional locations.
+Some undergraduate, graduate, and professional programs may have clinical placements, fieldwork, or practicum assignments at clinics, schools, hospitals, or other APU-approved organizations that meet specific program degree and/or certification requirements.
+Such placements and assignments may need to be completed within the geographic vicinity of APU’s main campus or regional locations.
 Check with your department of interest regarding these requirements as part of your admission process, especially if there is a possibility you may relocate out of the area before your program is completed.